A Prize of Gold

-A Prize of Gold is a 1955 Technicolor film noir crime film directed by Mark Robson partly filmed in West Berlin.
+A Prize of Gold is a 1955 British Technicolor film noir crime film directed by Mark Robson partly filmed in West Berlin.
 The film stars Richard Widmark as a United States Air Force Air Police Master Sergeant motivated by love and compassion to begin a life of crime.
 It was based on the 1953 novel of the same title by Max Catto.

 Plot

 Master Sergeant Joe Lawrence (Richard Widmark) is stationed in occupied Berlin shortly after the end of World War II.
 He encounters a group of German orphans when one of them tries to steal his Jeep.
 Joe finds Maria (Mai Zetterling), one of the orphans' caretakers, very attractive.
 Maria is trying to take the children to Brazil, where they can start life anew.
 It is being arranged by her employer, Hans Fischer, a very successful German contractor.
 Hans tells Joe not to return.
 After thinking it over, Joe disregards him and soon falls in love with Maria.
 Maria breaks up with Joe, but Joe persists.
 When he sees Maria returning home and reluctantly submitting to her boss's kisses, he fights with Hans, ending Hans's assistance with the travel arrangements.